fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 At startup, the broker looks for an environment variable called `env` and will use that to set the instance name.
 If there is no `env` environment variable, the broker will set the instance name to `local` and look for `local_config.yml` and `local_secrets.yml`.

 There are sample config files in `data-act-broker-backend/dataactcore`.
 Use these as a starting point when setting up the broker.
 The instructions below assume that you're installing the broker for local development.
-These are the list of the files to be cloned and renamed.
+These are the list of the files to be copied and renamed.
 ```
 dataactcore/config_example.yml
 dataactcore/local_config_example.yml